JakubPawlowskii/bachelor_thesis/README.md

-# bachelor_thesis
+# Non-commuting integrals of motion in XXZ model

-Repository for everything regarding my Bachelor Thesis.
+This is a repository for my Bachelor Thesis, written under supervision of prof. Marcin Mierzejewski during my Quantum Engineering degree at Wrocław University of Science and Technology.